void-linux/void-linux.github.io/_posts/2020-04-24-some-context.markdown

 layout: post
 ---

+### Notice

+This article is being activey edited and ammended for both grammer and to answer new questions as they come up.

+  * 12:05 PST - Feedback from IRC for English, clarification of the timeline of xtraeme's resignation and subsequent ban.

+---

 First a disclaimer.
 This is written from my point of view (@the-maldridge), and while it may contain views and opinions of the project, you should assume these are my views.
 This is posted here